|Photo courtesy of Nick the Devo (tee)|

 Check out some fun things the Diva team enjoyed in the late evenings at Walt Disney World, outside of the Theme parks:

 Nick the Devo (tee): Jellyrolls, a dueling Piano Bar at Disney’s Boardwalk Resort

 Diva Viva: Dining in Downtown Disney – Wolfgang Puck

 Book an Advanced Dining Reservation (ADR):

 Also, as Nick the Devotee mentions here, to make sure you schedule enough time from when you leave the airport to your resort then to your ADR.
 Call ahead and ask a Cast Member which is the best way to travel to your Restaurant or Dinner Show reservation.
 Just a friendly reminder, most Table Service Restaurants book up quickly, you would need to reserve 4 – 6 months in advance for many of them!
 So plan accordingly.
-Again, a Disney Travel Specialist like Pixie Leslie could help you with all these types of details!
+Again, a Travel Specialist like Patricia with All for Dreams Travel could help you with all these types of details!

 |Enjoy Your Magical Vacation!!|